alitaoube/MKS22X-FinalProject/README.md

    - Began implementing the shovel, and allowed it be dragged.
 Implemented it removing the plant when it is dragged over it.
    - Fixed error that led the game to end if the zombies hit the lawnmowers, and didn't properly clear everything.
    - Added two images - one for the main menu, and another that was custom edited to allow you to choose a gamemode and also has our names on it.
 Very nice looking.
+   - Added the demo mode.
+This is essentially for testing out all features.
+It starts you off with 10000 sun, so you can plant whatever your heart desires.
+It also has three zombies at the top - garden, cone, and bucket - so that you can place whichever you please to see the interactions with the plant.